oliviermartinc/imagejcentrale/README.md

-### Cytokinesis Plugin: plugin made in collaboration with CentraleSupelec and Pasteur Institute
+### Cytokinesis Plugin: ImageJ plugin made in collaboration with CentraleSupelec and Pasteur Institute

 This is Maven project implementing an ImageJ 1.x plugin for an Institut Pasteur project.